New York Personal Injury Lawyer

 How much does it cost to hire a personal injury lawyer?

-Billy Cooper Law works on a contingency basis, meaning you pay no upfront fees and owe nothing unless compensation is recovered.
+Billy Cooper Law works on a contingency basis, which means you pay no upfront fees and owe nothing unless compensation is recovered.

 What is my personal injury case worth?